miku/nntour/README.md

 PLA: final weights: [ 3.41936044  3.14911762  4.09151075]
 ```

-To generate a visualization of the perceptron learning algorithm, run:
+To generate a visualization of the perceptron learning algorithm (PLA), run:

 ```shell
 $ make perceptron.gif